-- target: International Union for Conservation of Nature
+- recipient: International Union for Conservation of Nature

 The fastest land animal on Earth can't seem to escape man's grasp.
 A recent study suggests that cheetahs have disappeared from more than 90% of their original territory.
 Now, the remaining big cats need our help to survive.
 Sign PetitionSign Petition

 According to the most recent study, scientist estimate there are only about 3,500 adult cheetahs left in southern Africa.
 The majority of these big cats live on unprotected lands where they risk becoming targets of farmers who view them as a threat to their livelihoods.

 That's why scientists are calling on the International Union for Conservation of Nature (IUCN) — the world body charged with protecting our endangered species — to up-list the cheetah from vulnerable to endangered on the Red List of Threatened Species.
 They argue it is the only way the cat will have a fighting chance at survival as it will focus more attention on its plight and lead to more funding for conservation efforts.